stdlib-js/stdlib/FAQ.md

 <a name="ecmascript-math-specification"></a>

-### Why not change the official ECMAScript specification to use better Math algorithms?
+### Why not change the ECMAScript specification to use better Math algorithms?

 Common arguments in support of changing the official ECMAScript specification: